Community Coordination and History Committee

 Volunteers conduct research, design projects, organize programs, participate in public events, attend meetings, and otherwise apply their skills to fulfilling the mission of the Committee.

-- Organizing the Lawrence/Douglas County Community Remembrance Project Coalition (CRP Coalition) that works with the Equal Justice Initiative of Montgomery, Alabama, to document and memorialize the lynching of three men from the Kansas River Bridge on June 10, 1882, and finds ways to bring reconciliation to the community that has been divided by race and end the intergenerational trauma resulting from past racial violence and oppression.
+• Organized the Lawrence/Douglas County Community Remembrance Project Coalition (CRP Coalition) that worked with the Equal Justice Initiative of Montgomery, Alabama, to document and memorialize the lynching of three men from the Kansas River Bridge on June 10, 1882, and find ways to bring reconciliation to the community that has been divided by race and end the intergenerational trauma resulting from past racial violence and oppression.

-- Designing, fabricating, and having installed an informational panel at the Lawrence Aquatic Center that tells the story of the efforts to get the first integrated swimming pool opened in Lawrence in 1969.
+• Designed, fabricated, and had installed an informational panel at the Lawrence Aquatic Center that tells the story of the efforts to get the first integrated swimming pool opened in Lawrence in 1969.